Republic boss Kenny faces defining week

 While that torturous spring evening at an empty Aviva Stadium naturally raised serious questions about Kenny's future, football didn't bother stopping to sympathise with the crestfallen Boys in Green.

 Since the Republic lost to the minnows in Dublin, we have had the formation - and spectacular collapse - of a European Super League, England nearly ending their 55-year tournament heartache at the European Championship and the scarcely believable act of Lionel Messi leaving Barcelona to join Paris St-Germain.
+Oh, and Cristiano Ronaldo rejoining Manchester United.

 Yes, it has been a long five months since Luxembourg forward Gerson Rodrigues' drilled low shot past Gavin Bazunu plunged the Republic into near unprecedented humiliation, but it has undoubtedly felt longer to Kenny, who has faced an agonising wait before sinking his teeth into another testing triple-header.